discordconsole-team/DiscordConsole/README.md

 ### Usage

 It is recommended to run DiscordConsole in a Terminal.
 To do that, just `cd` to the folder you extracted it and run it by typing `DiscordConsole`.
-There are a few launch options covered in the wiki.
-[Click here to go to the unfinished Wiki.](https://discordconsole-team.github.io/Wiki/wiki.html)
+There are a few launch options.
+You can display them by running DiscordConsole with `-h`.

 When starting the DiscordConsole in Windows for the first time, you might get a screen saying that Windows SmartScreen prevented an unrecognized app from starting.
 Just click **More Info** and then **Run anyway**.